EKishore16/FlagsUsingHtmlCss/README.md

 index.html: This file contains the HTML structure for the webpage and also css internally.

 Getting Started
-Clone the repository: git clone <repository-url>
-Open index.html in a web browser: View the webpage in your preferred browser.Flags Used The flags used in this project are selected randomly from various countries to showcase diversity and representation.
+Clone the repository: git clone https://github.com/EKishore16/FlagsUsingHtmlCss.git Open index.html in a web browser: View the webpage in your preferred browser.Flags Used The flags used in this project are selected randomly from various countries to showcase diversity and representation.